Understanding Data Privacy Fundamentals in the Modern World

 Data privacy, data protection, and data security are not synonymous.
-They are complementary and all aspects should be embraced by organizations to guard their personal and sensitive data
+They are complementary, and all aspects should be embraced by organizations to guard their personal and sensitive data

 Basic Definitions